Skip to content

 geom_text(aes(label = n), size = 3, position = position_stack(vjust = 0.5))

-types of cars.
-The fill colour of the bars indicate the type of drive
+A stacked bar chart showing the number of cars for each of seven types of cars.
+The fill colour of the bars indicate the type of drive train.
+In the middle of each filled part, the count value is displayed as text.

 How can I display proportions (relative frequencies) instead of counts on a bar plot?

-Either calculate the proportions ahead of time and place them on bars using geom_text() or let ggplot() calculate them for you and then add them to the plot using stat_coun() with geom = "text".
+Either calculate the proportions ahead of time and place them on bars using geom_text() or let ggplot() calculate them for you and then add them to the plot using stat_count() with geom = "text".

 See example